FormIt360/autodesk-formit-360-web-help/Modify Designs/Work Planes.md

 # Work Planes

-When you change the world axes in the main sketch, or local axes inside a group, a work plane is associated with the X and Y axes.

 A work plane is a virtual 2-dimensional surface used as a base plane for sketching elements.
 This work plane stretches out to infinity and provides a surface to sketch on without snapping to elements behind/below it.